citizen428/methodfinder/README.md

 If the `METHOD_FINDER_DEBUG` environment variable is set, the name of each candidate method is printed to `STDERR` before it is invoked.
-This can be useful to identify (and blacklist) misbehaving methods.
+This can be useful to identify (and consequently ignore) misbehaving methods.

 It can be set on the command line e.g.: